 You may visit Gurudwara Bangla Sahib to attend the evening ceremony.
-You may also enjoy last minute shopping at the local market, Dilli Haat or Delhi to buy mementos of your trip.
+You may also enjoy last minute shopping at the local market, Dilli Haat or Delhi for last minute mementoes of your trip.

 Accommodation: Palace Heights.
 (B)

-Morning at leisure or time to get that last minute bargain, your favourite meal or simply soak up all that has been before leaving for airport check in, we will be transferred to Delhi airport to board the onward flight back home.
-(B)
+Enjoy a day at leisure or to find that last minute bargain, your favourite meal or simply soak up all that has been.

-Arrive back in Sydney and back to the norm.
-Here are the 10 stages of holiday grief you are sure to experience over the next week…
+These are the 10 stages of holiday grief you may to experience over the next week or so…

 1. Intense zen: You’re still in holiday mode.
 Nothing can possibly spoil your mood.
 The world is a beautiful place.